WEEK 53 SKYPE worked!!!!!!! pictures and detail of missionary life in Kiribati Islands

 I put together a blitz (a tracting combination of all six Elders on the island to tract in my southern area).

+I hoped to try and find us more people/investigators so we could build the wimpy teaching pool.
+We went crazy all day.
+House to house to house finding people.
 We were very successful and all of us elders in total got 16 new investigators!! that putting our teaching pool at 29 investigators!
 When I first got here our teaching pool was 8.
 Super happy that the blitz was so successful and now we will be very busy teaching people that want to hear from us, rather than tracting all day.

 Service this week: we cleaned and put in a well.
 When you clean out a well you have a few buckets and literally pull all the water out before it flows in.
 It's way tiring but fun.
 When it is high tide it's way harder because the water flows in way faster.